Today is 2-22-22 ... and a Tuesday. Here's how to celebrate the rare date

 The simplest and most immediately gratifying way to celebrate is right at your fingertips.
 Just type 2/22/2022 into the Google search bar and keep your eyes on the screen.

-The audio version of this story was produced by Lindsay Totty and David West, and edited by Danny Hajek.
+The audio version of this story was produced by Lindsay Totty and David West and was edited by Danny Hajek.

 The digital version of this story originally appeared in the Morning Edition live blog.